 - Limit the amount of personal information you share with your clients and through social media.

 - If possible, do not man an open house alone.
 Have a planned escape route.
-Check all rooms to insure there are no stragglers and lock all doors.
+Check all rooms to ensure there are no stragglers and lock all doors.

 - When showing a home, always have your prospect walk in front of you.
 Don't lead them, direct them from a position slightly behind them.
 You can gesture for them to go ahead of you and say, for example, "The master suite is in the back of the house."